stfnhh/lambda-store-locator/README.md

 To add your own locations edit the *locations* table in `chalicelib/database.db`, the only column required for this to function is postcode.

+The *postcodes* table contains all U.S. and Canadian postal codes.

 ## Development and contributing

 Feel free to send pull requests and raise issues.